 Certain hotel retail solution providers provide all the benefits of a Buying Group but without the downsides.
 This new breed of companies negotiates low prices from manufacturers and distributors and passes 100% of all promotions, rebates and discounts directly to hotels, off-invoice.
 Companies like Source 1 Purchasing (www.source1purchasing.com) have evaluated the pitfalls of traditional buying groups and have made substantial adjustments to their programs to innovate the group purchasing experience – particularly for their hotel retail offering – to ensure that their members are reaping more of the benefits and eliminating the barriers and restrictions that contradict the buying needs of the members who select their program.

 Group Purchasing Organizations have established themselves as an important resource in the purchasing sector.
 The leverage and purchasing power they offer small companies can be a tremendous asset.
-But it is important to consider all the pros and cons involved when selecting a GPO.
+But it is important to consider all the group purchasing organization benefits and disadvantages involved when selecting a GPO.
 You may be forfeiting as many benefits as you are receiving when restricting your purchasing flexibility to the many program restraints of a Group Purchasing Organization.

 Janine Roberts, Director of Sales and Marketing for Tradavo, a retail services company specializing in design, optimization and supply needs of the industry.
 She works to improve retail profits and the automate management of hotel lobby shops.
 Janine developed and implemented the Retail Services element of Tradavo to provide hotels assistance in selecting, merchandising and effectively pricing inventory.
 She also created the highly successful Grand Opening Program to help general managers preparing for a grand opening and to launch their retail operation.
 Ms. Roberts can be contacted at 303-883-2335 or email@example.com Extended Bio…